-Both Jersey Valley, and particularly Caldera, host strong epithermal gold mineralization and very significant gold pathfinder element geochemistry (rock & soil) exposed at surface, in shallow workings and in drill intercepts.
-These results all support the likelihood that very significant gold mineralization will occur at depth, within and above the 'boiling zone' where circulating, low temperature groundwater aquifers have interacted with magmatic heat, raising temperatures to allow gold to be deposited as veining, void fillings and as disseminated and stratabound mineralization in chemically favorable and structurally prepared host lithologies.
+Caldera hosts strong epithermal gold mineralization and very significant gold pathfinder element geochemistry (rock & soil) exposed at surface, in shallow workings and in drill intercepts.
+These results all support the likelihood that very significant gold mineralization should occur at depth, within and above the 'boiling zone' where circulating, low temperature groundwater aquifers have interacted with magmatic heat, raising temperatures to allow gold to be deposited as veining, void fillings and as disseminated and stratabound mineralization in chemically favorable and structurally prepared host lithologies.

-Drilling, at both Jersey Valley and Caldera, has not been deep enough to test for this boiling zone-related mineralization.
-This will be the focus of the Company's exploration efforts, however, the initiation and scope of any future DHR exploration program shall be subject to the Company's ability to raise capital within the allotted period of the agreement with Genesis Gold.
+Drilling at Caldera has not been deep enough to test for this boiling zone-related mineralization.
+This will be the focus of the Company's exploration efforts, however, the initiation and scope of any future the Company exploration program shall be subject to the Company's ability to raise capital within the allotted time period, as determined by the agreement with Genesis Gold.